PowerShell/PSScriptAnalyzer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] User facing documentation needed
 - [ ] Change is not breaking
 - [ ] Make sure you've added a new test if existing tests do not effectively test the code changed
-- [ ] This PR is ready to merge and is not wWork in progress
+- [ ] This PR is ready to merge and is not work in progress
-    - If the PR is work in progress, please add the prefix `WIP:` to the beginning of the title and remove the prefix when the PR is ready.
+    - If the PR is work in progress, please add the prefix `WIP:` to the beginning of the title and remove the prefix when the PR is ready